5cover/WPFZard/README.md

 It's up to you to add custom content to theses pages in order to create a functionning wizard.

-As an alternative, you can inherit from ``Scover.WPFzard.FinishPage`` or ``Scover.WPFzard.ChoicePage`` to have the buttons already defined.
+As an alternative, you can inherit from ``Scover.WPFZard.FinishPage`` or ``Scover.WPFZard.ChoicePage`` to have the buttons already defined.